peterso/robotlearningblock/README.md

 - [TODO] integrate bluetooth power meter into task board telemetry

 ### NEW Feature Requests

-- [TODO] Over-The-Air Updates
+- [TODO] Over-The-Air Updates for task boards
-- [TODO] Make the task board surface more stiff/rigid
+- [Done] Make the task board surface more stiff/rigid -> removed load cell and mount top plate to housing directly
 - [TODO] Add a testing procedure for a factory to execute prior to shipping task board
 - [TODO] Look into Device Management with BalenaOS for multiple OTA updates